Combinatorial proof for the rationality of the bivariate generating series of maps in positive genus: Rationality of the generating series of cores and schemes

-The mirror operation allows us to state the following refined rationality scheme which is key in the combinatorial proof of Theorem~\ref{thm:bivExprRat}: \begin{theorem} F{}or any $\s\in \mathcal{S}$, any consistent naming $\nu$ of $\s$ and any $\pi\in \mathfrak{S}_{V(\s)}$, we have:
+The mirror operation allows us to state the following refined rationality scheme which is key in the combinatorial proof of Theorem~\ref{thm:bivExprRat}: \begin{theorem} For any $\s\in \mathcal{S}$, any consistent naming $\nu$ of $\s$ and any $\pi\in \mathfrak{S}_{\s}$, we have:

-Moreover, $R_{\s,\nu}^\pi(D_\bullet,D_\circ)$ is a rational function of $D_\bullet$ and $D_\circ$.
+Moreover, $R_{\s}^\pi(D_\bullet,D_\circ)$ is a rational function of $D_\bullet$ and $D_\circ$.